neuronudgeai/FG-Sales-Agent-Ecosystem/README.md

 # FG Sales Agent Ecosystem

-A production-grade, multi-agent AI system built for **First Genesis** to automate and govern the full project delivery lifecycle — from project charter generation through final customer delivery — with human-in-the-loop approval gates, budget enforcement, hallucination detection, and a real-time web dashboard.
+A production-grade, containerized, multi-agent AI system built for **First Genesis** to automate and govern the full project delivery lifecycle — from project charter generation through final customer delivery — with human-in-the-loop approval gates, budget enforcement, hallucination detection, and a real-time web dashboard.

 ---